 #1 Older than you thought

-Officially, 1910 is considered the establishment year of ALFA.
-However, its history actually started with a company named Società Anonima Italiana Darracq (SAID) which was established in 1906.
-SAID was started by Frenchman Alexandre Darracq in Naples.
-However, Darracq quickly realized Naples wasn’t the ideal location for car production and thus, Milan was chosen as the location for the plant.
-Subsequently, the investors in SAID started ALFA in 1910 still in collaboration with Darracq.
-The new company initially produced Darracq-branded cars.
+Officially, 1910 is recognized as the founding year of ALFA.
+However, its history can be traced back to a company named Società Anonima Italiana Darracq (SAID), which was established in 1906.
+SAID was initiated by the Frenchman Alexandre Darracq in Naples.
+Nonetheless, Darracq soon realized that Naples was not the most suitable location for car production, leading to the choice of Milan as the new plant’s location.
+Subsequently, the investors in SAID, in collaboration with Darracq, established ALFA in 1910.
+Initially, the new company manufactured cars under the Darracq brand.

 #2 Military Service in WWI

-During World War I, the company was not producing cars but military hardware such as aircraft engines, compressors, and generators based on its car engines.
-It might be difficult for pure petrol heads to even imagine luxury cars and generators together but that’s among interesting Alfa Romeo facts.
+During World War I, the company shifted its production away from cars and instead focused on manufacturing military hardware, including aircraft engines, compressors, and generators that were based on their car engines.
+For devoted petrol enthusiasts, it might be challenging to envision the combination of luxury cars and generators, but this is indeed one of the intriguing Alfa Romeo facts.

 #3 Nationalization and government control

-The company came under the control of the Italian government in 1933 after Nicola Romeo’s holding company went bust (head to this page for more on Nicola Romeo).
-Under government ownership, it developed close ties with Benito Mussolini and was making bespoke vehicles for the wealthy.
-Even today, government limousines for the Italian Prime Minister and other senior bureaucrats are supplied by Alfa Romeo.
+In 1933, the company fell under the control of the Italian government due to the financial troubles of Nicola Romeo’s holding company (you can refer to this page for more information on Nicola Romeo).
+While under government ownership, Alfa Romeo forged strong connections with Benito Mussolini’s regime and began crafting custom vehicles for the affluent.
+Remarkably, even today, Alfa Romeo continues to supply government limousines for the Italian Prime Minister and other high-ranking bureaucrats.

 #4 Alfa Romeo even produced small cars